JuliaLang/www.julialang.org/blog/2020/12/precompile_tutorial.md

 0.0007371902465820312
 ```

 It doesn't eliminate all the latency, but at just one-fifth of the original this is a major improvement in responsivity.
-The fraction of compilation time it saves depends on the balance between type inference and other aspects of code generation, which in turn depends strongly on the nature of the code: "type-heavy" code, such as this example, often seems to be dominated by inference, whereas "type-light" code (e.g., code that does a lot of numeric computation with just a few types and operations) tends to be dominated by other aspects of code generation.
+The fraction of compilation time saved by `precompile` depends on the balance between type inference and other aspects of code generation, which in turn depends strongly on the nature of the code: "type-heavy" code, such as this example, often seems to be dominated by inference, whereas "type-light" code (e.g., code that does a lot of numeric computation with just a few types and operations) tends to be dominated by other aspects of code generation.

 While currently `precompile` can only save the time spent on type-inference, in the long run it may be hoped that Julia will also save the results from later stages of compilation.
 If that happens, `precompile` will have even greater effect, and the savings will be less dependent on the balance between type-inference and other forms of code generation.

 How does this magic work?
 During package precompilation, Julia creates a `*.ji` file typically stored in `.julia/compiled/v1.x/`, where `1.x` is your version of Julia.
 Your `*.ji` file stores definitions of constants, types, and methods; this happens automatically while your package is being built.
-Optionally (if you've used a `precompile` directive), you can also include the results of type-inference.
+Optionally (if you've used a `precompile` directive, or executed methods while the package is being built), it may also include the results of type-inference.

 @@note
 **Box 1**  It might be natural to wonder, "how does `precompile` help?
 Doesn't it just shift the cost of compilation to the time when I load the package?"
-The answer is "no," because a `*.ji` file is not just a recording of all the steps you take when you define the module: instead, it's a snapshot of the *results* of those steps.
+The answer is "no," because a `*.ji` file is not a recording of all the steps you take when you define the module: instead, it's a snapshot of the *results* of those steps.
 If you define a package

 ```
 module PackageThatPrints